abiosbug/Jilted/README.md

 ### 30 Waypoint System
 Any navigation feature works better when you can select and store waypoints without having to use the U tool, so I added the 30 waypoint system from [Archeageo][2]

-### Autopilot
+### Autopilot and Navigation
 Select a stored waypoint, hit the button and watch the ship align itself and take off on its own.
 Will constantly check it's heading along the way and correct when needed.
 Still in it's early development as the alignment feature is currently very slow.
-Using the compass first and only then hitting the button works best for now.
+Displays Deltas and opening/closing angles as well.
+Using the compass first to align yourself manually and only then hitting the button works best for now.

 ### Pilot Presence Detection
 When using automated lasers, you don't want to risk being caught by one so a rangefinder pointed at the pilot works wonders.
 Leave the seat and the lasers turn off, that's all it does.
 Ofcourse you can add functionality as you see fit.
 Includes an override button so you can still risk it if needed, eg. when testing your new Laser Dance script.

 ### QOL
-Flow In Both Out switch
+- Flow In Both Out switch
-Automatic laser (de)activation based on distance
+- Automatic laser (de)activation based on distance
-5 additional rangefinders for distance calculation, so more margin of error when aiming
+- 5 additional rangefinders for distance calculation, so more margin of error when aiming

 ## Cosmetics
-Colored hardpoints for the Rangefinder array as well as for the resource bridges and laser equipment.
+- Colored hardpoints for the Rangefinder array as well as for the resource bridges and laser equipment.
-Headlight and ship lights
+- Headlight and ship lights
-Reorganized controls to accomodate for the moving chair and extra panels More batteries so you can dance longer
+- Reorganized controls to accomodate for the moving chair and extra panels
+- More batteries so you can dance longer and for perfect balance
-Rework Fuel and Propellant calculation to be YOLOL free with Memory Relays Added Fuel racks instead of bolted rods
+- Rework Fuel and Propellant calculation to be YOLOL free with Memory Relays
+- Added Fuel racks instead of bolted rods

 [1]: https://gitlab.com/Firestar99/yolol/-/tree/master/src/compass
 [2]: https://github.com/Archaegeo/Starbase/tree/main/ISAN-Waypoint%20System